 When is it ordered?

-Major risk factors for heart disease other than a high LDL-C include:
+Examples of risk factors for heart disease include:

 - Cigarette smoking

 - Being physically inactive, not getting enough exercise

 - Age (males 45 years or older or females 55 years or older)

 - High blood pressure (blood pressure of 140/90 or higher or taking high blood pressure medications)

 - Family history of premature heart disease (heart disease in a first degree male relative under age 55 or a first degree female relative under age 65)

 - Pre-existing coronary heart disease or a previous heart attack

 Children, teens and young adults (ages 2 to 24 years old) with no risk factors should have a lipid panel done once between the ages of 9 and 11 and again between the ages of 17 and 21, according to the American Academy of Pediatrics (AAP).